cmiles1/QuantumZetaZeros/README.md

 ```
 ### zetafunc.py
 Computes the Zeta function, in terms of Eta, for a real/complex number.
 Whereas the real component of s > 0 and not equal to one.\
-Note: The complex component of 's' is written in the form 'a+bj'. \
-'J' is the Pythonic form of 'i', used to denote an imaginary number.
+Note: The complex component of 's' is written in the form 'a+bj'.
+Where 'J' is the Pythonic form of 'i', used to denote an imaginary number.

 #### eta(s, t=100000)
 Computes the Eta function (the alternating Zeta function) for a real or complex number ('s') greater than 0 and not equal to one.\